Back

 FAQs

-Obesity is the most important risk factor for the development of OAS.
-According to the results of several large-scale epidemiological studies, 58% of moderate and severe OAS cases are related to obesity.
+Obesity is the most important risk factor for the development of OSA.
+According to the results of several large-scale epidemiological studies, 58% of moderate and severe OSA cases are related to obesity.

-Yes, patients with OAS have higher blood pressure, higher fasting insulin levels, greater insulin resistance, lower high-density lipoprotein levels, and a higher incidence of metabolic syndrome.
+Yes, patients with OSA have higher blood pressure, higher fasting insulin levels, greater insulin resistance, lower high-density lipoprotein levels, and a higher incidence of metabolic syndrome.

 How to break metabolic syndrome?

 Changing your lifestyle to improve your heart health is the first choice for treating metabolic syndrome.
-You may need to see a nutritionist and a physical therapist to find a diet and exercise program that is right for you.
+You may need to see a dietitian and a physiotherapist or exercise physiologist to find a diet and exercise programme that is right for you.
 If lifestyle changes do not produce results, you may need medication or weight loss surgery.

 Back